-Program to Aid Citizen Enterprise (PACE) is a nonprofit organization formed more than 40 years ago through a partnership of the United Fund and the Community Chest (forerunners of the United Way of Allegheny County), the Health and Welfare (Planning) Association, the Allegheny Conference on Community Development and key leaders in the African American community.
+Program to Aid Citizen Enterprise (PACE) is a nonprofit organization formed almost 50 years ago through a partnership of the United Fund and the Community Chest (forerunners of the United Way of Allegheny County), the Health and Welfare (Planning) Association, the Allegheny Conference on Community Development and key leaders in the African American community.

 Born out of the tragedy of the April 1968 assassination of Dr. Martin Luther King, Jr. and the resultant civil uprisings in Pittsburgh, PACE was created to support the creation and growth of nonprofit organizations in the African American community.